Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 The height of the simple annotation is controlled by `anno_simple_size` argument.
 Since all single annotations have same height, the value of `anno_simple_size` is a single `unit` value.
-Note there are arguments like `width`, `height`, `annotation_width` and `annotation_height`, but they are used to adjust the width/height when there are multiple annotations (which are always mix of simple annotations and complex annotations).
-The adjustment of these four arguments will be introduced in Section \@ref(multiple-annotations).
+Note there are arguments like `width`, `height`, `annotation_width` and `annotation_height`, but they are used to adjust the width/height for the complete heamtap annotations (which are always mix of several annotations).
+The adjustment of these four arguments will be introduced in Section
+\@ref(multiple-annotations).

 ```r